jkeohan/bonus_lectures/AWS/api-gateway-lambda-full-crud/api-gateway-path-params..md

 <img src="https://i.imgur.com/CjnUqRM.png">

 If we click on the first link in the list it will take us to the most recent logs captured for this service.
+Here we should see the previous events from testing Lambda.

 <img src="https://i.imgur.com/wtGD30c.png" />